COVID-19 pandemic in Western Australia: September 2022

 On 21 September, the Emergency Management Amendment (Temporary COVID-19 Provisions) Bill 2022 passed the lower house of the WA Parliament after a debate that finished at midnight.
-The legislation was designed to allow WA to exit the state of emergency, which the state has been under since 15 March 2020—a total of 922 days as of 23 September.
-The major change that the legislation will bring about is that the Emergency Services Minister will no longer be involved—as they have had to extend the state of emergency every fortnight—and that the police commissioner will be able to give themselves emergency powers if they are satisfied that COVID is, or imminently will be, "of such a nature or magnitude that it requires a coordinated response" and that "There is a need to exercise powers… to prevent or minimise loss of life, prejudice to the safety, or harm to the health, of persons."
+The legislation was designed to allow WA to exit the state of emergency, which the state had been under since 15 March 2020—a total of 922 days as of 23 September.
+The major change that the legislation was to bring about was that the Emergency Services Minister would no longer be involved—as they had to extend the state of emergency every fortnight—and that the police commissioner would be able to give themselves emergency powers if they were satisfied that COVID is, or imminently will be, "of such a nature or magnitude that it requires a coordinated response" and that "There is a need to exercise powers… to prevent or minimise loss of life, prejudice to the safety, or harm to the health, of persons."